TL;DR:

 Respiratory Issues

 One of the most immediate effects of mold exposure is on respiratory health.
-Individuals may experience symptoms such as coughing, wheezing, throat irritation, and nasal stuffiness.
+Some people may notice coughing, sneezing, or throat irritation when mold is present.
 Asthma sufferers are particularly at risk, as mold can trigger asthma attacks and exacerbate symptoms.
 In some cases, prolonged exposure to mold spores can lead to the development of asthma in individuals who did not previously suffer from the condition.

 Skin and Eye Irritation

-Mold exposure can also affect the skin and eyes, leading to irritation and allergic reactions.
+Sensitive individuals may experience minor irritation if exposed to mold.
 Contact with mold spores can cause dermatitis, characterized by rash, itching, and redness.
 Similarly, the eyes may become red, itchy, and watery.
 These symptoms can be particularly distressing for individuals with sensitive skin or pre-existing skin conditions.

 Allergic Reactions and Immune Response

 For people with mold allergies, exposure to bathroom mold can trigger severe allergic reactions.
-Symptoms can include sneezing, runny nose, and severe respiratory distress.
+Symptoms can include sneezing, a runny nose, and severe respiratory distress.
+For people who are sensitive to mold, symptoms may feel stronger or more uncomfortable.
 Moreover, mold exposure can suppress the immune system, making individuals more susceptible to other infections and illnesses.
 This is especially concerning for those with compromised immune systems, the elderly, and young children, who may find it harder to fight off the effects of mold exposure.

 Long-Term Health Effects

 While short-term mold exposure can cause discomfort and health issues, long-term exposure can lead to more serious conditions.
-There is evidence to suggest that prolonged exposure to certain types of mold can lead to neurological problems, such as memory loss, concentration difficulties, and fatigue.
+If mold is allowed to grow unchecked for long periods, it can spread deeper into building materials and increase repair costs.
 Although research is ongoing, the potential for long-term health effects further emphasizes the need for prompt and effective mold remediation.

 Addressing Mold in Your Bathroom